buildit/patternlab-base-toolkit/README.md

 Once running it would generate `pattern-scaffolding.css` that is automatically read by PatternLab.

 As an example this version comes with an augmented version (compared to the original PL version) that provides some possibly useful styles.

+# Troubleshooting

+## Error: Node Sass does not yet support your current environment

+When installing the starterkit you're getting an error like the following:

+    Error: Node Sass does not yet support your current environment: OS X 64-bit with Unsupported runtime (59)

+This seems to be related to [this (resolved) issue](https://github.com/sass/node-sass/issues/1764), and you can fix it by running the following command:

+    $ npm rebuild node-sass

 # TODO